 We live in a time when leaders or hospitals and health systems need to make timely decisions amid rapid policy changes.
 In such an environment, there is a need to build internal capacity, develop and integrate new functions, establish new working relationships with diverse external stakeholders and increase knowledge in areas well outside the realm of clinical service delivery.
 The AGLH initiative provides an in-depth examination of these issues and work with senior leaders/board teams that better align governance and operation, and support definitive action through bimonthly conference calls, online communications to share the latest research and practice innovations, and periodic group webinars to share lessons with fellow AGLH colleagues.

-To learn more about AGLH, we also invite you to attend the Governance Institute's Leadership Conference to be held in Las Vegas on September 23 - 24, 2018 where an AGLH Track will be featured.
+To learn more about AGLH, we also invite you to attend the Governance Institute's Leadership Conference to be held in Scottsdale, Arizona from April 14-17, 2019 where an AGLH Track will be featured.
 This track focuses on building shared knowledge of population health concepts among senior leaders and board members, and strategies for alignment with community stakeholders.